jagodacodes/cs50-journey/week3-algorithms/sort/README.md

 ## What This Assignment Does

-This assignment focuses on analysing existing sorting algorithms rather than implementing them.
-Different datasets are used to observe how the algorithm's performance changes depending on the size and ordering of the input data.
+Unlike the other programming exercises, this assignment does not require writing a sorting algorithm.
+Instead, a compiled program provided by CS50 is executed on different datasets.
+By observing its performance on random, sorted, and reverse-sorted inputs, the goal is to determine which sorting algorithm is implemented.

 ## Files

-- `answers.txt` – my answers to the analysis questions.
+- `answers.txt` – my answers identifying the sorting algorithm and explaining the reasoning.
 - `random5000.txt`, `random10000.txt`, `random50000.txt` – randomly ordered datasets.
-- `reversed5000.txt`, `reversed10000.txt`, `reversed50000.txt` – datasets sorted in reverse order.
+- `reversed5000.txt`, `reversed10000.txt`, `reversed50000.txt` – reverse-sorted datasets.
 - `sorted5000.txt`, `sorted10000.txt`, `sorted50000.txt` – already sorted datasets.

 ## What I Learned

-This assignment helped me understand how input characteristics influence the performance of sorting algorithms and reinforced my understanding of algorithmic complexity and Big O notation.
+This assignment strengthened my understanding of algorithm analysis and demonstrated how execution time and input characteristics can be used to identify and compare sorting algorithms.